hawk/lux/doc/lux.md

 Test cases are executed until they succeed or fail.
 The script is aborted at the first failure.
-Which may occur when the expected output not has matched within the given timeout or when the fail pattern has matched.
-A fail pattern is local to the given shell and will cause abort when it matches.
+Which may occur when the expected output not has matched within the given timeout or when the failure pattern has matched.
+A failure pattern is local to the given shell and will cause abort when it matches.

 The (match) timeout may explicitly be set within the script, in a